The tutorial below describes the aerial data processing without ground control points (GCPs) in the Agisoft Metashape Profession edition.

 2. In the Optimize Camera Alignment dialog box, check additional camera parameters to be optimized.

+Estimate tie point covariance - the function allows to estimate the covariance values of the tie points.
 Fit additional corrections option is reasonable if the current camera model cannot be accurately described with Brown's Model used in Metashape.
 Enabling this option may help achieve better accuracy for RTK/PPK datasets without ground control points (GCPs) utilization.

 3. Click the OK button to start optimization.